Five tips for navigating developer dependence

 5. Make requests early

-Following these tips will help you deliver high-quality web experiences more reliably, with less stress and fewer surprises.
+Following these recommendations helps teams deliver high-quality web experiences more reliably, with less stress and fewer surprises.
+Communication is the name of the game for improving developer-marketer relationships.